xmc2/mindfulness/README.md

-\* Working on a more programatic way to download data
+\* Working on a more programmatic way to download data